 ROTC Scholarship Program

 This program offers an incredible financial benefit for outstanding young men and women in the ROTC program who are interested in a career as an Army Officer.
 Scholarships provide full annual tuition, a textbook allowance, and common fees; in addition students receive subsistence pay for the period the scholarship is in effect.
-Three-year and two-year scholarships may be available to outstanding cadets who are currently enrolled in the ROTC program and are completing their freshman or sophomore year of college.
-This program is also open to all qualified students who are not currently enrolled in Army ROTC.
+Lehigh University also contributes a room and board scholarship for each semester the ROTC scholarship is in effect.
+Any enrolled Cadet with an established college GPA can compete for an Army ROTC scholarship within the Steel Battalion.

 Students who want to enroll in ROTC after their sophomore year may apply.
 Applicants must successfully complete a four-week Cadet Initial Entry Training (CIET) and have two years of undergraduate or graduate studies remaining.
 The student is paid for the four-week encampment and receives transportation costs to and from the camp.
 Additional scholarships may be available upon completion of basic camp (CIET).

 Army ROTC uses areas on and adjacent to the university campus to conduct field training.
 These locations are excellent for most outdoor activities such as orienteering, patrolling, and survival training.
 Fort Indiantown Gap Military Reservation, located east of Harrisburg, PA, and Fort Dix, NJ, located east of Philadelphia, PA, are used for various weekend field exercises which allow cadets to apply the classroom leadership and Army doctrine in a training environment.

 Off-campus U.S. Army Training Schools

 Cadets may be selected to attend the following U.S. Army Schools: Airborne School (Fort Benning, Georgia), Air Assault School (Fort Campbell, Kentucky), Mountain Warfare School (Ethan Allen Training Center, Vermont), and Northern Warfare School (Fort Greely, Alaska) Combat Diver Qualification Course (Key West, Florida), Sapper Leader Course (Fort Leonard Wood, Missouri).
 This off-campus program is fully funded by the U.S. Army.
 Many other installations throughout the world may be visited through the Cadet Troop Leader Training program.
 Nursing students may choose to attend the Nurse Summer Training Program at Army hospitals located throughout the United States.